BilKoChal/BilKos-PC/README.md

 - **PC Storage**: Browse all 12 PC Boxes with visual sprites.
 Fully supports moving and swapping Pokemon with improved precision and visual feedback.
 - **Inventory & Item Editor**: Manage Bag and PC items.
 Select any item from a searchable list with sorting (Name/ID) and adjust quantities.
 - **Pokedex Editor**: Manually toggle "Seen" and "Caught" flags for all 151 Pokemon.
 Hear Pokemon cries with the new audio feature!
+- **Location Guide**: View detailed "How to Obtain" information for every Pokemon, customized to your specific game version (Red, Blue, or Yellow).
+- **Authentic Lore**: Displays version-accurate Pokedex entries.
+Yellow version saves see unique descriptions compared to Red/Blue.
 - **Trade Evolutions**: Evolve Kadabra, Haunter, Machoke, and Graveler instantly with a single button click (No trading cable required!).
 - **Evolution Animation**: Watch a retro-style animation when evolving your Pokemon!